kailash-manasarovar/statement/docs/timeline/2024/may.md

 - Hans is *always* hanging out on the path towards the rooms with one of two other men, Chinese men.
 - I see him every time I'm walking back to my room at night.

+### Team mutiny

+- No help given.
+- They want me to leave.

 ### Post-Bali

 - Polygon is done with me post-Bali.